make-wave/wave/README.md

 - GET, POST, PUT, PATCH, DELETE methods
 - Specify headers and body data inline
 - Responses printed in an easy-to-read format
-- Save and run collections of requests via YAML config files
+- Save collections of requests via YAML config files and optionally add/overwrite headers and body data when you run them
 - Easy integration with other terminal applications
 - MCP integration for LLM agents [coming soon!]
-- GraphQL requests [coming soon!]

 ## Installation